dabit3/aws-amplify-workshop-react-native/README.md

   next()
 });
-// below the above code, add the following code 👇 const axios = require('axios')
+// below the above code, add the following code 👇
+// (be sure not to delete any other code from this file) const axios = require('axios')

 app.get('/coins', function(req, res) {